 Contact us for more information on how Cold Nose College can help you achieve your training goals.
 We provid online training options so you can be located anywhere in the world!
 Make the most of National Train your Dog Month!

-Rachel Thornton is a Certified Professional Dog Trainer – Knowledge Assessed, a graduate of the Karen Pryor Academy of Animal Training and Behavior and Owner of Cold Nose College Natchez Trace located in Hamilton, Alabama.
+Rachel Thornton is a Certified Professional Dog Trainer – Knowledge Assessed, a Certified Separation Anxiety Trainer, a graduate of the Karen Pryor Academy of Animal Training and Behavior and Owner of Cold Nose College Natchez Trace located in Hamilton, Alabama.
 She’s also well-known trainer and mentor in the service dog community.
 Rachel offers force-free training and behavior consulting to clients in the tri-state area of Alabama, Tennessee and Mississippi.
 205-412-3612; www.coldnosecollege.com